 - This benefit is exclusive to the Sapphire Reserve.

 Providing reimbursement for a medical emergency and dental expenses up to a maximum of $2,500 that wouldn't be covered by your travel or health insurance.
 The treatment must be received while you are on a trip paid for, at least in part, using your account.

 If the treatment requires hospitalization, you will also be eligible for a daily benefit of $75.00 per day, for up to 5 days.

 - This benefit is exclusive to the Sapphire Reserve

 Travel and Emergency Assistance Services

-Chase also provide a travel assistance and referral line for cardholders and their immediate families, offering a broad range of emergency services 24 hours a day, 365 days a year.
+Chase also provides a travel assistance and referral line for cardholders and their immediate families, offering a broad range of emergency services 24 hours a day, 365 days a year.
 These services can be extremely helpful when overseas.

 Note: This line is just for advice and assistance, the account holder bears all costs.

 - Emergency Message Service

 - Medical Referral Assistance